-BIB 110 Introduction to the Old Testament
+BIB 110 Introduction to the Old Testament Credit, 3 sem. hrs.
 A general overview of the background, development, and content of the Old Testament.

-BIB 120 Introduction to the New Testament
+BIB 120 Introduction to the New Testament Credit, 3 sem. hrs.
 A general overview of the background, development, and content of the New Testament.

-BIB 210 Discovering the World of the Bible

-Prerequisite: BIB 110, 120

-A study of geography, archaeology, and hermeneutical method relevant to sound biblical understanding.

-BIB 315 A History of Israel

-A historical survey of the life and faith of Israel up to the New Testament period.

-BIB 316 Exegesis in Poetic and Wisdom Literature

-An introduction to the poetic and wisdom literature of the Old Testament with selected exegesis within the literature.

-BIB 317 Exegesis in Eighth Century Prophets
+BIB 210 Discovering the World of the Bible Credit, 3 sem. hrs.
+Prerequisite: BIB 110, 120 A study of geography, archaeology, and hermeneutical method relevant to sound biblical understanding.
+BIB 315 A History of Israel Credit, 3 sem. hrs.
+Prerequisite: BIB 210 or junior standing A historical survey of the life and faith of Israel up to the New Testament period.
+BIB 316 Exegesis in Poetic and Wisdom Literature Credit, 3 sem. hrs.
+Prerequisite: BIB 210 or junior standing An introduction to the poetic and wisdom literature of the Old Testament with selected exegesis within the literature.
+BIB 317 Exegesis in Eighth Century Prophets Credit, 3 sem. hrs.

-Selected exeges is within the books of the eighth century prophets.
+Selected exegesis within the books of the eighth century prophets.

-BIB 322 Distinctive Theological Ideas in the Bible
+BIB 322 Distinctive Theological Ideas in the Bible Credit, 3 sem. hrs.